 Courses using GIS or GIS Modules

-- ENVI/GEOS 214 – Remote Sensing and GIS a lecture/lab class taught Spring semester only.
+- ENVI/GEOS 214 – Remote Sensing and GIS is a full semester lecture/lab course focused on spatial analysis and techniques.

-- ENVI 102 – Introduction to Environmental Science has a GIS Module.
+- ENVI 102 – Introduction to Environmental Science has a GIS introductory module.

 - ENVI 302 – Environmental Planning Workshop has a GIS introductory module.